-A true pioneer, Davis has worked diligently to increase diversity in the Foreign Service.
+A pioneer throughout her career, Davis has worked diligently to increase diversity in the Foreign Service.
 She was the first African-American Director of the Foreign Service Institute (1997-2001) and the first African-American woman to serve as Director General of the Foreign Service (2001-2003).
-Davis was also the first African-American woman Career Ambassador and the first female Senior Watch Officer in the Operations Center (1982-1984).
-During her distinguished 40-year Foreign Service career she also served as Principal Deputy Assistant Secretary for Consular Affairs, Ambassador to Benin (1992-1995), and Consul General in Barcelona.
-In 2016, she was awarded AFSA's Lifetime Contributions to American Diplomacy Award.
+Ambassador Davis was also the first African-American woman Career Ambassador and the first female Senior Watch Officer in the Operations Center (1982-1984).
+During her distinguished 40 years of foreign service she also served as Principal Deputy Assistant Secretary for Consular Affairs, Ambassador to Benin (1992-1995), Consul General in Barcelona.
+In 2016 she was awarded AFSA's Lifetime Contributions to American Diplomacy Award.